Hormonal Imbalances

 Nutritional deficiencies can impact hormone production, which can then lead to hormonal imbalances.
 Kinesiology techniques can bring awareness to potential nutritional deficiencies that may be contributing to hormonal imbalances.
 The muscle testing allowing practitioners to bring to the clients awareness certain foods that would be of benefit to the individual’s needs.

 Toxins can affect hormone levels, particularly the endocrine system that regulates hormones.
-As a kinesiologist who has taken the ECO units of the Diploma, I am able to identify toxins that may be affecting the body.
+As a kinesiologist who has taken the ECO units of our Diploma, I have ways to identify toxins and immune issues that may be affecting the body.
 This also allows me to suggest ways for a client to reduce exposure, such as dietary changes, supplements, or lifestyle changes.
 It also gives me access to a number of techniques that support detoxification.

 Stress can cause hormonal imbalances, particularly the stress hormone cortisol.
 Kinesiology can identify the source of stress and suggest ways to manage it, such as meditation, relaxation techniques, or exercise routines that promote stress reduction.